ClementTsang/bottom/CONTRIBUTING.md

 ### Bug reports

-When filing a bug report, use the [bug report template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=bug&template=bug_report.yml) and fill in as much as you can.
-It is _incredibly_ difficult for a maintainer to fix a bug when it cannot be reproduced, and giving as much detail as possible generally helps to make it easier to reproduce the problem!
+When filing a bug report, fill out the [bug report template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=bug&template=bug_report.yml).
+Be sure to give all the neccessary details!
+It is _incredibly_ difficult for a maintainer to fix a bug when it cannot be reproduced, so that makes it much easier to reproduce the problem!

 ### Feature requests

-Please use the [feature request template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=feature&template=feature_request.yml) and fill it out.
+Please fill out the [feature request template](https://github.com/ClementTsang/bottom/issues/new?assignees=&labels=feature&template=feature_request.yml).
 Remember to give details about what the feature is along with why you think this suggestion will be useful.

 ## Pull requests